Pxguin/cpp/cses/sorting_and_searching/sorting_and_searching.md

 ## Nested Ranges Check
 Well my IOI Empodia solution works on the official test data but fails on the codeforces IOI archive extra tests, so I'm busy debugging that.
-This nested ranges check algorithm is part of my solution and I seem to have done it correctly because it works on the CSES tests. s
+This nested ranges check algorithm is part of my solution and I seem to have done it correctly because it works on the CSES tests.

 Sort all ranges by increasing $l$, then by decreasing $r$ in the case that $l$ is the same.
-To check whether a range is contained inside another one store the maximum $r$ value so far (call it $R$) and if this range has $l \le R$ and $r \le R$ then it is contained.
+Iterate over ranges in this order.
+To check whether a range is contained inside another one, store the maximum $r$ value so far (call it $R$) and if this range has $l \le R$ and $r \le R$ then it is contained.
-To check whether a range contains another range store a stack of ranges.
-When you add a new range, pop elements from the stack while those ranges contain this one.
+To check whether a range contains another range, store a stack of ranges.
+When you add a new range, pop elements from the stack while those ranges contain this one; those ranges contain this range.
 The elements left in the stack at the end don't contain any ranges inside them.

 ## Room Allocation
 Store a priority queue (set in my solution) of the departure times of each active person.
 Process people by arrival time.
 We want to first check if any rooms have opened up; in other words, pop the top of the priority queue while it's less than the current arrival time.
 After this, assign this person a room and add it to the priority queue.
 The answer is the maximum size of the priority queue at any given point, and it's calculated in $O(NlogN)$.